DrkWithT/H1C-Http-Server/README.md

 # README

 ## Brief
 This repo contains files and code for a minimal, toy HTTP/1.x server.
-The software is **NOT** intended for production usage, and it is not fully portable since it is made from scratch on Mac OS. other Linux systems will likely support the C standard library and UNIX networking headers, but Windows will not!
+The software is **NOT** intended for production usage, and it is not fully portable since it is made from scratch on Mac OS.
+Other Linux systems will likely support the C standard library and UNIX networking headers, but Windows will not!

 ## References
  - [HTTP 1.x Introduction](https://jmarshall.com/easy/http/)